AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 # 6- Testing the models’ performance
 ![Test Image 6](https://github.com/AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/blob/master/Speech_Emotion_Detection/images/test.png)
-using a new angry wave to test the models’ performance:
+Using a new angry wave from CREMA dataset to test the models’ performance:

 1- For The Machine Learning Model: the model predicted that the wave was an angry wave.

-2- For The Deep Learning Model: the model predicted that the wave was 99% as an angry wave.
+2- For The Deep Learning Model: the model predicted that the wave was 98% as an angry wave.